NeleB54Gold/KeyGeneratorBot/README.md

 Create your own Key Generator Bot on Telegram!

+This bot generate random keys of few services, obviously the keys cannot be used for the indicated service, but they can be used to create examples or other things.

 ### How to setup and use NeleBot X Framework

 See the docs [here](https://neleb54gold.github.io/NeleBotX/).